ray-project/ray/doc/source/ray-observability/getting-started.rst

 .. note::

-  The metrics view required the Prometheus and Grafana setup.
+  The Metrics view requires the Prometheus and Grafana setup.
 See :ref:`Configuring and Managing the Dashboard <observability-visualization-setup>` to learn how to set up Prometheus and Grafana.

-Open the Grafana UI with the button in the Dashboard.
-The Grafana UI provides additional customizability of the charts.
+The Metrics view provides visualizations of the time series metrics emitted by Ray.

 .. _dash-workflow-cpu-memory-analysis: